-Once the object is designated as Cloth, a Cloth modifier will be added to the object’s modifier stack automatically.
+Once Cloth physics have been added to a mesh, a Cloth modifier will be added to the object’s modifier stack.
 As a modifier then, it can interact with other modifiers, such as Armature and Smooth.
 In these cases, the ultimate shape of the mesh is computed in accordance with the order of the modifier stack.
 For example, you should smooth the cloth after the modifier computes the shape of the cloth.

 You can Apply the Cloth Modifier to freeze, or lock in, the shape of the mesh at that frame, which removes the modifier.
 For example, you can drape a flat cloth over a table, let the simulation run, and then apply the modifier.
 In this sense, you are using the simulator to save yourself a lot of modeling time.